istio/istio.io/content/en/blog/2020/multi-cluster-mesh-automation/index.md

 In the example above, 90% of the payments service traffic is routed to the `us-east` region.
 This Global Traffic Configuration is automatically converted into Istio configuration and contextually mapped into Kubernetes clusters to enable multi-cluster global routing for the payments service for its clients within the Mesh.

-This Global Traffic Routing feature relies on Istio's locality load-balancing per service available in Istio 1.5 or above
+This Global Traffic Routing feature relies on Istio's locality load-balancing per service available in Istio 1.5 or later.

 ### Dependency

-Admiral `Dependency` CRD allows to specify a service's dependencies based on a service identifier.
-This helps optimize the delivery of Admiral generated configuration only to the required clusters where the dependent clients of a service are running (instead of writing it to all clusters).
-Admiral also helps configure and/or update the Sidecar Istio CRD in the client's workload namespace to limit the Istio configuration to only its dependencies.
-We use service to service authorization information recorded elsewhere to generate this `dependency` records for Admiral to use.
+The Admiral `Dependency` CRD allows us to specify a service's dependencies based on a service identifier.
+This optimizes the delivery of Admiral generated configuration only to the required clusters where the dependent clients of a service are running (instead of writing it to all clusters).
+Admiral also configures and/or updates the Sidecar Istio CRD in the client's workload namespace to limit the Istio configuration to only its dependencies.
+We use service-to-service authorization information recorded elsewhere to generate this `dependency` records for Admiral to use.

-A sample `dependency` for `orders` service:
+An example `dependency` for the `orders` service:

 {{< text yaml >}}
 apiVersion: admiral.io/v1alpha1